kootenpv/tok/README.md

 ### Contributing

-It would be greatly appreciated if you want to contribute to contribute to this library, or for example to add more languages to [contractions](https://github.com/kootenpv/contractions).
+It would be greatly appreciated if you want to contribute to this library.

+It would also be great to add [contractions](https://github.com/kootenpv/contractions) for other languages.